 Ok, let me explain.
 Since this museum was only 5 min walk away from our brunch place, we’ve decided to check it out.
 Even though it was only 11 am, it was buzzing with tourists giggling at life-sized mannequins performing sex acts, and genitalia-themed furniture.
 Go there cos it’s FUN!

 Half the joy of Amsterdam is wandering around its canals.
 My personal favorite canals are Herengracht and Prinsengracht.
 I could spend days just strolling along the canals admiring the architecture and stunning houses.

 The Jordaan is next to Amsterdam’s city center and is a really cool area packed with cafes and bars.

 Before you walk too far up the canals, stop off in the 9 streets, a shopping area filled with local boutiques and cute coffee shops.

-Despite being partially tucked under a multi-storey building, it’s huge waterside terrace enjoys full sunshine.
+Despite being partially tucked under a multi-story building, it’s huge waterside terrace enjoys full sunshine.

-It was the King’s Day!
-Celebrating King’s Day in Amsterdam has been in my bucketlist for a few years and I am so happy that I have finally ticked it off this year!
+It was King’s Day!
+Celebrating King’s Day in Amsterdam has been in my bucket list for a few years and I am so happy that I have finally ticked it off this year!

 King’s day is a huge open-air drinking feast around town, a flea market, a carnival and a music festival all at once.